A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: Introduction

 Electrical Impedance Tomography (EIT) is an imaging method to find the conductivity of an object by making current and voltage measurements at the boundary.
 It has many applications including the early diagnosis of breast cancer \cite{CIN,ZG}, detection of pneumothorax \cite{CCGB}, monitoring pulmonary functions \cite{INGC}, detection of leaks from buried pipes \cite{JGP} and in underground storage tanks \cite{RDBLR}, as well as many industrial applications \cite{W}.
 EIT is a typical inverse boundary value problem.
 The unique determination results have been obtained in \cite{AP,Na,SU}.
 The stability estimates \cite{Al,AV,BFR,Ma} indicate that such inverse problem is severely ill-posed.
 We refer to Uhlmann's survey article \cite{U} for the detailed development of the inverse boundary value problems in the theoretical aspect since Calder\'{o}n's fundamental work \cite{C}.

 Computationally, due to the high degree of nonlinearity and severe ill-posedness of the image problem, many efforts have been made in the development of efficient and stable numerical reconstruction algorithms.
 These algorithms include the direct methods \cite{CIZ,KG,KLMS,SMI,Sy}, iterative methods \cite{CINSG,CCT,Do,Ha,Jin12,JM,KLZ,LR1}, variational methods \cite{BGZ,KV}, statistical approaches \cite{KKSV,KS}, neutral networks \cite{AG, BYZZ, FY}, among others.
-We refer to the survey articles \cite{Bo2,JMrev,KL}.
-In practice the full knowledge of the boundary measurement is not known.
-One only has the data from finite number of experiments, and the data may also contain some noises.
-The inverse problem is usually translated to an optimization problem to minimize the mismatch between the model predicted data and the measured data on the boundary.
-Because of the ill-posedness arising in the EIT problem, some types of regularization techniques \cite{EHN} are needed to stabilize the problem.
-The most widely used regularization method is the Tikhonov regularization.
-The optimization problem can be solved iteratively.
-Inside each iteration, the forward problem needs to be solved numerically.
-The accuracy of algorithm highly relies on the accuracy of the forward problem.
-Thus, an efficient and accurate forward solver in the iterative methods is in desire.
-There are many numerical techniques present to solve the forward problem.
-The forward problem can be modeled by elliptic type of problems.
-Since finite volume and finite difference approaches generally need regular grids, the finite element method is commonly used for EIT applications.
-Recent work using finite element method as a forward solver in the simulations for EIT includes analysis of finite element method \cite{Jin14}, adaptive finite element method \cite{Zou17}, stochastic Galerkin finite element method \cite{6}, weak Galerkin method \cite{WG}, etc. However, most of the work are using linear finite element basis.
+We refer to the survey articles \cite{Bo2,JMrev,KL,eit_error}.
+In practice, the full knowledge of the boundary measurement is not known. \xs{Only the data from a finite number of experiments is available, and the data may also contain some noises.} The inverse problem is usually translated to an optimization problem to minimize the mismatch between the model predicted data and the measured data on the boundary.
+Because of the ill-posedness arising in the EIT problem, some types of regularization techniques \cite{EHN} are needed to stabilize the problem. \xs{The Tikhonov regularization method is widely recognized as the most commonly employed technique.
+The optimization problem can be solved iteratively, where inside each iteration the forward problem needs to be solved numerically.
+As the accuracy of the algorithm highly relies on the accuracy of the forward problem, an efficient and accurate forward solver is in desire.
+There are many numerical techniques present to solve the forward problem, which can be modeled by elliptic types of problems.} Since finite volume and finite difference approaches generally need regular grids, the finite element method is commonly used for EIT applications. \ww{Recent work using finite element method including discontinuous Galerkin, stochastic Galerkin and weak Galerkin methods as a forward solver in the simulations for EIT includes \cite{eit_forward2,Jin14, dgeit, 6, Zou20,Zou17,eit_hp,WG,eit_forward1}, etc. However, there are not many works of high order methods to simulate both the forward and inverse of EIT problems.}